obiwanjacobi/Zlang/docs/expressions/arithmetic.md

 x = (2 + a) * (b / 3) + d
 ```

-## Overflow
+## Overflow / Underflow

-Checked functions can be used to implement the operators that check for overflow.
+Checked functions can be used to implement the operators that check for overflow and underflow.
 Overflow is a condition where the results exceeds the storage capacity of the data types used.
+Underflow is a condition where a subtraction resulted in a numerical value smaller than 0 (on an unsigned type).